OskarSollenberg/ITTT---Hangman-ver2/README.md

 **Biggest challanges:**
 - Keeping the code dry.
 - Understanding how to work with global and locally scoped variables.
 - Understanding if it´s better to start with modifierclasses like "display--none" in HTML to later on Add or Remove them.
+- Audio delay

 - Placing letters randomly but within a certain range.
 ```js